-Even after these corrections, we still note small differences on our WASP-6b reduction and the reduction presented in \cite{Carter2020}, mostly a small shift in wavelength.
+Even after these corrections, we still noted small differences on our WASP-6b reduction and the reduction presented in \cite{Carter2020}, that is, mostly a small shift in wavelength.
 We also see a small vertical offset on WASP-39b between studies that use Iraclis (\cite{Tsiaras_2018}, this study) and \cite{Wakeford_2017}.
 The effect of choosing consistent orbital parameters was discussed in \cite{Alexoudi}, especially for data with visible wavelength coverage.
-But even when the exact same planetary and stellar parameters were taken into account, it was demonstrated that the treatment of the long-term trend in the transit model create offsets between reductions \citep{Yip_2020,Changeat_2022}.
-This long-term trend can be describe as linear, quadratic, exponential, etc. \cite{Guo} experimented with various different types of trend and showed that it has an impact on the transit depth retrieved from the white light curve.
+However, even when the exact same planetary and stellar parameters were taken into account, it was seen that the treatment of the long-term trend in the transit model create offsets between reductions \citep{Yip_2020,Changeat_2022}.
+This long-term trend can be describe as linear, quadratic, exponential, and so on. \cite{Guo} experimented with various different types of trends and showed that it has an impact on the transit depth retrieved from the white light curve.

-To be sure not to induce errors due to the use of data from several instruments, the analysis detailed in the following parts will be carried out on three different data sets: a complete data set, a data set from STIS and a data set from WFC3 for each planet.
-This will allow us to check the consistency of our results.\\
+To avoid inducing errors due to the use of data from several instruments, the analysis detailed in the following parts was carried out on three different data sets: a complete data set, a data set from STIS, and a data set from WFC3 for each planet.
+This allows us to check the consistency of our results.\\

-Now that we have datasets, we will use the TauREx program that will help us retrieve the characteristics of the atmosphere.
-The revisit of the previous HST observations of \cite{Sing_2015} is justified by the addition of retrieval in the method which is a statistical approach and allow us to make less assumptions than forward modeling.
-It is described below. \\
+Once we had our data sets complete, we used the TauREx program to help retrieve the characteristics of the atmosphere.
+The revisit of the previous HST observations of \cite{Sing_2015} is justified by the addition of retrieval in the method, which is a statistical approach that allows us to make fewer assumptions than forward modeling (described below). \\

 { }